There's something wrong with my line

 Mike: Go inside.

 - In the theme song for Kim Possible, Kim tells the audience to "Call me, beep me" if they need to reach her for help.
+The chime of her communication device is incorporated into the music.

 - Phineas and Ferb episode "Backyard Aquarium": "When Will He Call Me" is a song about Candace's distress over waiting for Jeremy to call or message her.